dentonescu/cv-samples/pkixwebadm/NOTES.md

 Developer notes for pkixwebadm.
 The aim is to keep the implementation plan visible as the project evolves.

 ## Architecture Snapshot
-- FastAPI application using Jinja templates; Bootstrap for first-pass styling.
+- FastAPI application using Jinja templates; Bootstrap utility classes will be reintroduced once the UI slice expands.
 - SQLAlchemy ORM with SQLite (`app.db`) persisted on a host-mounted path when containerised.
 - Passlib/bcrypt for password hashing; signed session cookie for authentication.
 - Business logic grouped in services (ingestion, expiry calculations, reminders).
 - Optional background scheduler (APScheduler) to refresh remote certificate data.
+- CLI is driven by `argparse` with a `--help-all` flag implemented via `libdmotservices`.

 ## Planned File Layout
 _Files marked “planned” are not yet created; others already live in the repository._